Eldon Trace started, as most things do, at a friend's house.

 Anyway, that broomstick is now covered.

-That bothered me more than it probably should have.
+That bothered me more than it should have.

 Anyway, that broomstick is now covered.